mannguyen0107/LazyFishing/README.md

 		* Improve fishing bot (thanks Nippy).
 		* Fixed auto shutdown trove not closing all window of trove running.

+- v1.8:

+	> * Added PushBullet Notification System.
+You are now able to check on all your accounts 24/7 without the need of look at your computer.
+	> * Added ReadMe
+	> * Fixed countdown clocks.
+	> * Fixed a bug with fishing Stop Selected Account.
+	> * Improve boot drop.
+	> * Added edit for time before memory scan start so user can change the setting for x2 fishing week.
+	> * Fixed a bug where the mouse get freeze if the user have wrong settings when launch accounts.
+	> * Change the default size of Trove window it is now smaller, you guys might be able to run more accounts.
+	> * Added a resize button incase the bot didnt resize your game window correctly.
+	> * Separate boot drop and decons out from the main script so it doesnt conflict with fishing bot.
+	> * Fixed how the bot reload fishing list when you add a new account that it could make the fishing info of current account get reset.
+	> * Fixed log screen timer, it will now shows the correct time.

 ## Installation:
 1. Download and install AutoHotKey from the [official website](http://www.autohotkey.com/).